Kian-Drego/ComputerScience/README.md

 A Level CS

-Note: To use and test the python files, install the repo as a pdf
+Note: To use and test the python files, install the repository as a pdf